laravel/docs/scout.md

 <a name="soft-deleting"></a>
 ### Soft Deleting

-If the models you are indexing are [soft deleting](/docs/{{version}}/eloquent#soft-deleting) and you need to search your soft deleted models, set the `soft_delete` option of the `config/scout.php` configuration file to `true`:
+If your indexed models are [soft deleting](/docs/{{version}}/eloquent#soft-deleting) and you need to search your soft deleted models, set the `soft_delete` option of the `config/scout.php` configuration file to `true`:

     'soft_delete' => true,

 When this configuration option is `true`, Scout will not remove soft deleted models from the search index.
 Instead, it will set a hidden `__soft_deleted` attribute on the indexed record.
-Then, you may use the `withTrashed` or `onlyTrashed` methods to retrieve soft deleted records when searching:
+Then, you may use the `withTrashed` or `onlyTrashed` methods to retrieve the soft deleted records when searching:

     // Include trashed records when retrieving results...
     $orders = App\Order::withTrashed()->search('Star Trek')->get();